lukasbrunner/etccdi_cdo/README.md

 ### Settings

 By default the `default_settings.sh` file will be used, which might not work for all input files.
 For example, the variable names and unit for the precipitation variable can be changed here.
-For temperature Kelvin as well as degree Celsius work as variable.
+For temperature Kelvin as well as degree Celsius work.
 Other settings that can be changed are the output frequency (monthly or annual) as well as the base-period and window size for seasonally running windows.
 The latter two are only used for percentile-based indices and ignored for the other indices.
+NOTE: some indices are only available for annual output, for these annual output will be enforces even when setting the frequency to monthly.

 NOTE: it is recommened to not change the `default_settings.sh` file but create a copy and link it, e.g.:

 ```bash
 cp default_settings.sh manual_settings.sh